PelleLille/hsl-docs/functions.rst

   * **false** to ``0`` (is_number)
   * **null** to **none** (check for expected type instead)

+.. function:: hash(string)

+  Return the numeric hash value of the input string.
+The hash value is same for equal strings.

+  :param string string: string to be hased
+  :return: a hash value
+  :rtype: number

 File and HTTP
 -------------
 The filename may point to a file in the configuration ``file:X`` or a file relative on the accessible filesystem ``file://filename.txt``.